pivotal/docs-platform-automation/docs/index.md

       Pivotal Platform Automation is a set of tools to use alongside other tools, rather than a comprehensive solution.

+* A documented and supported deployment of Concourse CI to use with Platform Automation Toolkit.
+  The [Concourse for Platform Automation docs][concourse-for-pa] provide a step-by-step tutorial for how to get started.
+  This approach to deploying Concourse uses the BOSH Director deployed by Ops Manager to deploy and maintain Concourse, Credhub, and UAA.

 The [Task Reference][task-reference] topic discusses these example tasks further.

 !!! info "Transitioning from PCF Pipelines"